pioneers/shepherd-onboarding/README.md

 ### Getting Started

 Hopefully you have been to the git tutorial by now.
-If you haven't, please talk to Sam or Jon!
+If you haven't, please talk to Adam, Sam, Jon!

 First you need to fork this repository.
 You will do this by clicking on fork in the upper right corner of github.